Strophox/Advent-of-Code-2023/README.md

 </summary>

-Day 8 is about following some paths (/'multiple at once') until a node is reached (keyword: least common multiple.)
+Day 8 is about following some paths (/'multiple at once') until a node is reached (keyword: least common multiple).
 - We parse the 'graph' into a map for quicker access.
 - Part 1 does a simple walk from start to finish.
 - Part 2 does walks for all possible starts to their first finish, then takes the `lcm` of all.